GFlechas/BE.A-Mentor-GPT-Methodology/README.md

 ## Demo

-You can use our demo **BE.AMentor Custom GPT** at _______.
+You can use our demo [**BE.AMentor Custom GPT**](<https://chatgpt.com/g/g-iqXDi6GMk-be-a-mentor>) at [https://chatgpt.com/g/g-iqXDi6GMk-be-a-mentor](<https://chatgpt.com/g/g-iqXDi6GMk-be-a-mentor>).
 Using the demo Custom GPT requires you to login with an OpenAI account (free or paid), however, you do **not** need a ChatGPT Plus subscription to use an already made custom GPT.
 You just need an email address to register for a free ChatGPT account and after doing so you can interact with our **BE.AMentor Custom GPT** demo.
+#### Not sure what to ask?
+Try one of these:
+* What knowledge do you have?
+* What problems can you help me with?
+* What do the ASHRAE standards say about Building Energy Modeling?
+* Give me an example of a box model.
+    * Turn that example into an EnergyPlus .idf file.
+        * (We haven't tested the idfs this generates yet but it will generate an IDF for you and it looks like it should run.)
+    * Modify the IDF to a box with ____ sqft and an aspect ratio of ____.
+* What are best practices for modeling demand response ventillation?
+* Summarize what topics are in ASHRAE fundamentals.
+* What is ASHRAE Standard 209?
+* How to comply with ASHRAE 90.1

 ## Create your Own Mentor